thacherT1D/new-angular-curriculum/Unit-1/10-animation.md

 ### Getting Started - Angular Directives and Supported Animations

-As mentioned previously, ngAnimate gives us a set of css classes to target for animation.
+As mentioned previously, ngAnimate gives us a set of CSS classes to target for animation.
 The table below gives us a good idea of what those classes are for each of these built in directives.

 | Directive  | Supported Animations  |